jimmycastillo23/Challenge2/README.md

 ## Summary

-### Analysis
+### Pros and Cons of Refactoring Code

 There is a detailed statement on the advantages and disadvantages of refactoring code in general:

-The refactoring scripts can possibly be considered as advantage in terms of quality, but it could be a disadvantage to test again all functionality and fix potential errors.
-However, dealing with functionality and fixing errors is a daily challenge all developer face when writing codes.
+The pros of refactoring code include that are our codes are cleaner, more organized, easy to read, easy debugging, more efficiently and faster programming.
+The cons include retesting all functionalities and causing potential errors.

 There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script